 What is a worldwide tax system?

-A worldwide tax system – also known as a residence-based tax system – for corporations differs from a territorial tax system, as it includes foreign-earned income as part of the domestic tax base.
-The United States of America moved from the worldwide taxation system towards territorial taxation as part of the 2017 Tax Cuts and Jobs Act (TCJA).
+A worldwide tax system – also known as a residence-based tax system – for corporations and individuals differs from a territorial tax system, as it includes foreign-earned income as part of the domestic tax base.

 Worldwide Taxation in the United States

-Before the TCJA in 2017, the United States operated a worldwide tax system.
-This meant that US corporations needed to pay US corporate income taxes on all their worldwide earnings, with a credit for foreign corporate taxes paid.
+Before the TCJA was signed into law in 2017, the United States operated a worldwide tax system.
+US corporations needed to pay US corporate income taxes on all their worldwide earnings, with a foreign tax credit going towards foreign corporate taxes paid.

 Enter the territorial tax system.
-Under this system, the US parent company doesn’t owe any additional US corporate tax on these repatriated profits.
+Under this taxation system, the US parent company wouldn’t owe any additional US corporate tax on these repatriated profits.
+This has significantly reduced the tax burden for US corporations operating abroad, especially US corporations with foreign subsidiaries in countries with low corporate tax systems.

 How Worldwide Taxation Affects Repatriation